newellbrandon/kastendevhub.github.io/README.md

 forward-facing, or otherise non-public knowledge should be published via this site.
 Any official announcements, support documentation, knowledge base articles or release notes should be published via official channels

-A few tips to get started:

 ## Getting Started

-This site is managed via GitHub pages.
+Kasten DevHub is produced with a [Static Site Generator](https://en.wikipedia.org/wiki/Static_site_generator) called Jekyll and published on GitHub pages, see [resources](#Resources).
 As a result, there are no databases, backends, etc required to publish and manage site content.
 All pages are written using the common documentation markup language Markdown.
 Here's a great [cheat-sheet](https://www.markdownguide.org/cheat-sheet/) to help you get started.

 ### Blog Posts

-Blog posts are individual markdown files with the name format of YYYY-MM-DD-blog-title.markdown and are stored in the `_posts` directory.
-Any images or media referenced by those posts should be saved to `images/blogs/`
+Blog posts are individual markdown files with the name format of `YYYY-MM-DD-blog-title.markdown` and are stored in the `_posts` directory.
+Any images or media referenced by those posts should be saved to `images/blogs/` It is ideal to minimize image file size for quick web page loading and mantaining this repository's capacity quota.

 ### Pages